Students Reflect on Their Attitudes, Skills & Knowledge Relating to Science & Technology

 Rationale for Student Reflections

-As elaborated in the video at right (below on phones), based on constructivist learning theory, we recommend that teachers facilitate students’ expressions (e.g., verbally or in writing, etc.) of their reflections on their current attitudes, skills & knowledge (ASK) that may apply to one or more topics (e.g., plant structure & function) that the teacher plans to teach.
+As elaborated in the video at right (below on phones) and below (with examples), based on constructivist learning theory, we recommend that teachers facilitate students’ expressions (e.g., verbally or in writing, etc.) of their reflections on their current (and ongoing) attitudes, skills & knowledge (ASK) that may apply to topics (e.g., plant biology) that the teacher plans to teach.
 Once students become more conscious of their existing ASK, they may be better prepared to possibly change them – as they see fit – when exposed to alternative ASK, such as those presented by the teacher (e.g., in Teacher Teaches phase of the 3-phase STEPWISE pedagogy).
-Refer below for sample strategies for this phase, including as video-based suggestions & resources.
+Reflections also may occur after each Students Practise phase; e.g., as ReActions to RiNA Projects.

 Stimulating Student Reflections/Expressions